What is the thyroid?

 If you have low levels of thyroid hormones (hypothyroidism), the main treatment option is:

 - Thyroid replacement medication: This drug is a synthetic (man-made) way to add thyroid hormones back into your body.
 One drug that’s commonly used is called levothyroxine.
-By using a medication, you can control thyroid disease and live a normal life.
+By using a medication, you can manage thyroid disease and live a normal life.

 Are there different types of thyroid removal surgery?